HR-9549-118

 What it does

-This law officially renames the U.S. Postal Service facility at 125 South 1st Avenue in Hillsboro, Oregon, the "Elizabeth Furse Post Office Building."
-It changes only the building's official name and has no effect on postal operations, staffing, services, or funding.
+This law designates the United States Postal Service facility at 125 South 1st Avenue in Hillsboro, Oregon, as the "Elizabeth Furse Post Office Building."
+It requires that all future references to this facility in federal laws, maps, regulations, documents, and records use the new name.

 Who benefits